dgsmith7/dgsmith7/README.md

 helicopters in the Army and the Coast Guard.
 Then I got an Art degree.
 Now I write code, teach, and make art.
 I do full-stack web development, build creative projects (usually with graphics and animation), and generally pursue my interests and inexhaustible thirst for new knowledge.
-Luckily the tech world provides and endless horizon of things to learn, which suits my life-long student disposition very well.
+Luckily the tech world provides and endless horizon of things to learn, which suits my life-long-learner disposition very well.
 I also do private tutoring because I love teaching!
 See links on the left for my personal website and contact info, especially if you are interested in a custom project or private tutoring.
 I accept certain cryptocurrencies for payment if you desire, and of course, normal fiat currency.
 Contact me for details and discussion.